 Image courtesy of Pixabay

 There’s nothing like having a BFF — that person who you can have fun with and talk to and always count on.
 But making new friends can be pretty awesome, too.
-February 11 is Make a Friend Day.
+July 30 is the International Day of Friendship.
 Maybe you and your friends can keep an eye out for a new pal to get to know.
 And while we’re talking friends, don’t think humans are the only ones who know a thing or two about friendship.
 Check out these friendly creatures in the animal kingdom who help each other out.